ibm-apiconnect/pot/labs/lab1.md

-# Lab 1 - Introduction to IBM API Connect
-In this lab, you’ll get a chance to use the APIC command line interface for creating LoopBack applications, the intuitive Web-based user interface, and explore the various aspects associated with solution’s configuration of RESTful based services as well as their operation.

 ---
+title: Lab 1 - Introduction to IBM API Connect
+toc: true
+keywords: [setup]
+tags: [setup]
+sidebar: labs_sidebar
+permalink: /labs/lab1.html
+summary: In this lab, you’ll get a chance to use the APIC command line interface for creating LoopBack applications, the intuitive Web-based user interface, and explore the various aspects associated with solution’s configuration of RESTful based services as well as their operation.
+---

-# Lab 1 - Objective
+## Lab 1 - Objective
 In the following lab, you will learn:

 + How to create a simple LoopBack application